 Pacific, Bryler, Charlotte, Fulton, Horizon, and Naomi share the same underlying structure and functionality.
 This guide applies to all these templates.

 The single-page style Index Page stacks the content from multiple pages vertically, allowing you to highlight images and information in one location.
 The result is a unified page that presents a variety of content.

-- Gallery sections display images from a Gallery Page in a grid.
+- Gallery sections display images from a Gallery Page in a grid or slideshow.
 They're a good way to showcase multiple images in one place.

 - Album sections display content and tracks from an Album Page in a grid.
 If the section has a thumbnail, it displays as a background image for the section.

 Set up the Index Page

 The Index supports Gallery, Album, and Layout Pages.
 Each page appears as its own section.
 These sections stack vertically in the order in which they’re arranged within the Index.